 Because every school is different, every student tech team will also be unique.
 Feel free to modify or adapt the ideas in this article to fit the needs of your school culture.

 Still need to convince your administration to launch a student tech team?
-Send them to my previous article, Support your 1:1 program with a student tech team, targeting school leaders.
+Send them to Jennifer’s previous article, Support your 1:1 program with a student tech team, targeting school leaders.

-Jenn Scheffer is a mobile learning coach and instructional technology specialist for Burlington Public Schools, a 1:1 iPad and Google Apps for Education district.
-She leads the globally recognized, student-run help desk program at Burlington High School, is a Google for Education Certified Trainer, the Massachusetts Google Educator Group Leader, and co-moderates digital citizenship Twitter chats.
+Jenn Scheffer formerly led the globally recognized student-run help desk program at Burlington High School and is currently the instructional technology specialist at Fox Hill Elementary School in Burlington.
+She is a Google for Education Certified Trainer, the Massachusetts Google Educator Group Leader, and co-moderates digital citizenship Twitter chats.
 Connect with Scheffer through her blog, on Twitter at @jlscheffer or on Google+.